Few nursing careers offer this level of variety. Learn to be a leader and gain outdoor, adventure and soldiering skills.

 Job on deployment

-Nowadays military nursing is a respected specialist area of practice.
-Nursing Officers not only contribute to the operational readiness of service personnel but frequently deploy overseas themselves.
+Nursing Officers not only contribute to the operational readiness of service personnel by supporting exercises, but frequently deploy overseas themselves.

 Career progression and training